javendzk/Abscan-Iot-Project/README.md

 1. Connect your computer to Arduino via USB
 2. Connect ESP8266-01 Module to Arduino like the image above
 3. Create a new sketch on Arduino IDE, upload an empty code
-4. Open `abscan_wifi_module.ino` click File > Preferences
+4. Open `abscan_wifi_module.ino`.
+Edit SSID and PASSWORD to nearby wifi route.
-5. Type *http://arduino.esp8266.com/stable/package_esp8266com_index.json* in additional boards
+5. click File > Preferences and type *http://arduino.esp8266.com/stable/package_esp8266com_index.json* in additional boards
 6. Click Tools > Board > Board Manager, type *esp8266* and install it
 7. On the selected board, find "Generic Esp8266 Module" then select port and upload the code
 8. If it shows "Connecting ....----....." on output monitor, hold RST Pushbutton for 2s
-9. Flashing is completed if you see "Hard Resetting Via RTS Pin"
+9. Flashing is completed if it outputs "Hard Resetting Via RTS Pin"

 ## Uploading Code to Arduino UNO R3
 1. Imitate the cable connection shown in the provided connection diagram